sandeepkumardev/react-101/README.md

 ## 14. State Management:

 State management in React involves handling and sharing data efficiently to maintain the application's state.
-Depending on the complexity of your application and the data sharing requirements, you can use `local component state`, `lift state up`, or employ `global state management` solutions like the Context API, Redux, or MobX.
+Depending on the complexity of your application and the data sharing requirements, you can use `local component state`, `lift state up`, or employ `global state management` solutions like the `Context API`, `Redux`, or `MobX`.
 The choice of approach depends on the specific needs and scale of your application.

 ### Lifting State Up: